RolliNpx/first-nvim-config/README.md

-first nvim config inspired by tonybanters and thepriemagen
+first nvim config inspired by tonybanters and theprimeagen